We recommend making our sweet, salty, crunchy snack with J.Q. Dickinson's Heirloom Popping Corn and Royal Fuzz Bee Co.'s Raw Estate Honey.

 - Place sheet pans in oven to keep warm.

 - Combine butter, brown sugar, honey, vanilla, and kosher salt in a saucepan over medium heat.
 Bring mixture to a boil for 5 minutes, then remove from heat and add baking soda.
-Stir gently with a silicon spatula.
+Stir gently with a silicone spatula.

 - Remove popcorn from oven.
 Scatter half the bacon and pecans over each sheet pan and then pour half the brown sugar syrup over each pan.
 Use a silicon spatula to combine syrup, popcorn, and nuts.
 Sprinkle popcorn with Himalayan salt.